aryan860/codeforces-crawler/README.md

 - Team rating
 It calculates team rating, rank and color for 1-4 users.

 This project uses Django as its Web framework.
-Though Beautiful Soup was used initially for web scraping, Codeforces API was used later.

-It has been developed by-
-- Divyam Singal
-- Manish Prajapati
-- Anant Shankhdhar
+Codeforces API is used for Web Scraping.